flurrydev/Flurry-iOS-core-analytics-sample-Swift/Pods/Flurry-iOS-SDK/README.md

 ## License

-Copyright 2019 Flurry by Verizon Media
+Copyright (c) 2021 Yahoo.
+All rights reserved.

 This project is licensed under the terms of the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) open source license.
 Please refer to [LICENSE](LICENSE) for the full terms.
 Your use of Flurry is governed by [Flurry Terms of Service](https://developer.yahoo.com/flurry/legal-privacy/terms-service/).